 Oh, Crap, The Autumn 2014 event known as Axis is gonna have me turn into some zen hippie no thanks to the Red Numbskull monkeying with poor Chuck's brain and turning himself into Red Onslaughtnote Seriously?
 Have the writers at Marvel run out of good ideas?

 My incredible awesomeness allows me to also transcend print media:

 X-Men Origins: Wolverine, although Wade Wilson was more in character when he was a normal person than the abomination I can only describe as Dudepeel (eew!).
-The actor who humbly played me, Ryan Reynolds (himself a fan of yours truly), seems determined to do a more true-to-the-comics version in the unlikely event that I get my own spin-off movie.
+The actor who humbly played me, Ryan Reynolds (himself a fan of yours truly), seems determined to do a more true-to-the-comics version in a 2016 movie about me.
 Because of his portrayal, People Magazine named him (and by association, moi) Sexiest Man Alive.
 What a guy!

 The 1990s X-Men cartoon had me make a very short cameo in the episode "Deadly Reunions".
 Pay close attention when Professor X goes inside Sabretooth's head, and you'll find my gorgeous face haunting his subconscious!
 A couple shapeshifters in other episodes also transformed into me for a few seconds, but they can't compare to the genuine article.

 I decided to animate myself as a member of Weapon X in Hulk Vs. Wolverine, the first time I actually became animated.
 (That X-Men cameo I mentioned earlier?
 I didn't talk or move, and those cheap-o animators didn't even draw my body!)
 Nolan North provided my heavenly voice and although I never mentioned I was in a cartoon, I was still cool.